EpsilonSolutions/netscaler-command-reference/docs/basic/service/service.md

 The type of service

 <b>serviceConfTpye</b>
-The configuration type of the serviceNOTE: This attribute is deprecated.This will no longer show the correct information.
-Use the serviceConfType option instead.
+The configuration type of the service

 <b>serviceConfType</b>
-The configuration type of the serviceNOTE: This attribute is deprecated.This will no longer show the correct information.
-Use the serviceConfType2 option instead.
+The configuration type of the service

 <b>serviceConfType2</b>
 The configuration type of the service (Internal/Dynamic/Configured).